Everytime I Turn Off Mixer and Recordbox Have to Calibrate Again

 The scope mode is an important source of information for detecting, analysing and solving problems with timecode control.
 The following table shows how the scope mode can look like and explains what to do to solve possible problems.

-Calibration Circle This is how the calibration circle looks with timecode vinyl if everything is okay.
-Traktor displays information about the detected medium in the lower part of the panel (here the 15 minute side of the vinyl).
+This is how the calibration circle looks with timecode vinyl if everything is okay.
+Traktor displays information about the detected medium in the lower part of the panel (here the 15 minute side of the vinyl). | |

-Calibration Circle This is how the calibration circle looks with timecode CD if everything is okay.
-Traktor displays information about the detected medium in the lower part of the panel (here CD).
+This is how the calibration circle looks with timecode CD if everything is okay.
+Traktor displays information about the detected medium in the lower part of the panel (here CD). | |

-Calibration Circle Traktor is waiting for the timecode signal.
+Traktor is waiting for the timecode signal.
 This is a normal message and we don't need to be worried.
-This scope is shown, for example if the needle is lifted from the vinyl.
+This scope is shown, for example if the needle is lifted from the vinyl. | |

-Calibration Circle The scratch functionality is deactivated.
+The scratch functionality is deactivated.
 Reason is in 99% of all cases that in Audio Setup an audio interface has been selected, which is incompatible with Traktor Scratch.
-Solution: Open dialog Preferences/Audio Setup and select an audio interface compatible with Traktor Scratch.
+Solution: Open dialog Preferences/Audio Setup and select an audio interface compatible with Traktor Scratch. | |

-Solution: Set the input mode on Audio 8 DJ to Timecode CD/Line; set the input mode on the Audio 4 DJ to Line (CD Control).
+Traktor receives a timecode signal from a timecode CD, but the input mode for Audio 8/4 DJ is set to Timecode Vinyl.
+Solution: Set the input mode on Audio 8 DJ to Timecode CD/Line; set the input mode on the Audio 4 DJ to Line (CD Control). | |

-Calibration Circle Traktor receives a timecode signal from timecode vinyl, but the input mode for Audio 8/4 DJ is set to CD-Control.
+Traktor receives a timecode signal from timecode vinyl, but the input mode for Audio 8/4 DJ is set to CD-Control.
 You can see a very small circle in the middle of the scope.
 It can be larger than in this figure if the cartridge has a high output level.
+Solution: Set the input mode on Audio 8 DJ to Timecode Vinyl; set the input mode on the Audio 4 DJ to Vinyl Control. | |

-Calibration Circle Traktor has detected the control medium (vinyl, 15 minutes side), but it only receives the right channel; the left channel is missing.
+Traktor has detected the control medium (vinyl, 15 minutes side), but it only receives the right channel; the left channel is missing.
+Solution: Check the cabling and check the cartridge connec-tions. | |

-Calibration Circle Traktor has detected the control medium (CD), but in this figure the right channel is missing.
+Traktor has detected the control medium (CD), but in this figure the right channel is missing.
+Solution: Check the cabling and check the cartridge connections. | |

-Calibration Circle This is how the scope view looks if a deck receives a normal audio signal and not a timecode signal.
+This is how the scope view looks if a deck receives a normal audio signal and not a timecode signal. | |

-Calibration Circle Traktor has detected the timecode medium (here vinyl), but the medium is skipping.
-If you are using vinyl check if the needle needs cleaning.
+Traktor has detected the timecode medium (here vinyl), but the medium is skipping.
+If you are using vinyl check if the needle needs cleaning. | |

-Calibration Circle Traktor receives a timecode signal from timecode vinyl, but the calibration circle isn't really a circle.
+Traktor receives a timecode signal from timecode vinyl, but the calibration circle isn't really a circle.
 This happens when the balancing weight of the pick-up arm isn't properly configured.
+Solution: Check if the zero marker of the balancing weight is properly configured.
+Check it the balancing weight itself it set to the correct value. | |

-Calibration Circle Traktor receives a signal from timecode vinyl, and again the calibration circle isn't really a circle.
+Traktor receives a signal from timecode vinyl, and again the calibration circle isn't really a circle.
 You also get this kind of view if the balancing weight of the pick-up arm isn't properly configured and if the anti-skating wheel is set to 0.
 Solution: First check the balancing weight.
-Then set the anti-skating wheel to the same value as the stylus force.
+Then set the anti-skating wheel to the same value as the stylus force. | |

-Calibration Circle This is how the scope view can look like if both cables have been removed.
+This is how the scope view can look like if both cables have been removed.
 Traktor receives interferences only.
+Solution: Check cabling. | |

-Calibration Circle And here is space left for your figure, if I still have forgotten one of the views.
+And here is space left for your figure, if I still have forgotten one of the views. |

 Calibrating